Descanonge/xarray-regex/docs/source/file_finder.rst

 When asking to find files, the finder will first create a regular-expression out of the pre-regex.
-It will then recursively find *all* files in the root directory and its subfolders, though not descending deeper than :attr:`FileFinder.MAX_DEPTH_SCAN` folders (default is 3).
+It will then recursively find *all* files in the root directory and its subfolders, though not descending deeper than :attr:`FileFinder.max_depth_scan` folders (default is 3).
 The finder only keeps files that match the regex.
 The files can be retrieved using :func:`FileFinder.get_files`.